Gbw699/Api-Rest-demo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Servlet-demo-full' is invalid and this project uses 'com.example.Servletdemofull' instead.
+* The original package name 'com.example.Servlet-demo-full' is invalid and this project uses 'com.example.ApiRestDemo' instead.

 # Getting Started